Women’s History Sites in New York & the Suffragists Who Made It Happen

 Another way to honor the suffragists in Auburn is by visiting their graves at Fort Hill Cemetery.
 If you pick up a pamphlet at the heritage center, you’ll get a map of the most notable people buried there.
-Some of the most prominent permanent residents include Harriet Tubman, the Seward family, and the Mott family.
+Some of the most prominent residents include Harriet Tubman, the Seward family, and the Mott family.

 Women’s History Sites in Rochester

 Embrace yourself in history by visiting the Susan B. Anthony Museum & House in Rochester.
 Visitors can walk through the rooms that once belonged to the famous American woman, suffragist, and abolitionist.
 The dedicated national historic landmark was not only her home, but also the headquarters for the National American Women Suffrage Association as well as the site of her famous arrest in 1872.

 Mount Hope Cemetery

 Mount Hope Cemetery has several notable residents that draw visitors wanting to pay their respects.
 The two most famous?
 Susan B. Anthony and Frederick Douglass.
 While Susan’s fame is well documented already, Douglass was also a suffragist.
 He was one of very few men who attended the Seneca Falls Convention, and he continued to advocate for women’s rights throughout his life.

 Matilda Gage was revolutionary for her time.
 She fought her women’s rights, exposed sex trafficking, advocated for Native Americans, and hid slaves through the Underground Railroad.
 Her home was frequently visited by fellow suffragists Susan B. Anthony and Elizabeth Cady Stanton.
 In the early 2000s, the Gage Foundation converted her home into a museum.
 And yes, you can visit this house for FREE too!